The ultimate comfort food!

 - Cover and cook on high 4 to 5 hours, or on low 8 to 10 hours.
 DO NOT STIR FOR THE FIRST 2 HOURS.

-- Leave alone for two hours, stir to mix the ingredients.
-Then mix once an hour.
-When mixing, if you have a full cooker, to avoid a mess it is might be best to remove the hocks, mix, then nestle the hocks back deeply into the soup.
-The last couple of hours you must be very gentle with them so they don't fall apart and leave small bone bits in the soup.
-Or you could first encase them in muslin bags to avoid that risk.
-If inconvenient to stir hourly it's not a big deal — but the first mix around the 2-hour mark, and the final mix after the parsley is added are important.
+- At about 2 hours, stir to mix the ingredients.
+Then stir roughly once an hour.
+If inconvenient to stir hourly no big deal — but don't skip the first mix around the 2-hour mark, or the final mix after the parsley is added.
+If your cooker is pretty full, to avoid a mess it might be best to remove the hocks, mix, then nestle the hocks back deeply into the soup.
+The last couple of hours you must be very gentle with them so they don't fall apart and risk leaving small bone bits in the soup.
+Even when careful there may be the occasional bone.
+You can avoid that problem by placing them in muslin cooking pouches, which still allows the hocks to cook just fine.

 - From this point forward, keep an eye out for the bay leaves.
 Whenever you see one pluck it out and discard it.

-- Stir in the parsley, wait ≈ 15 minutes then unplug the cooker.
+- Stir in the parsley, wait ≈ 15 minutes then unplug the cooker, or set it to the "Warm" setting until you are ready to serve.

-- When the hocks have cooled just enough to handle, hand-pull them to separate the meat.
-Discard everything but the meat.
+- When the hocks have cooled enough to handle, hand-pull them to separate the meat.
 Dice or shred the meat and mix it back into the pot.
+Discard the bones, fat & skin.

 A batch and a half fits nicely into a 7qt slow-cooker (large).
 A double batch will fit a 10qt cooker (huge).
 And a single batch will fit a 5qt cooker, but 4qt will be not quite enough.